outworldly/PMC/Europe.md

 - The United States also has laws that regulate mercenary activities.
 - The Neutrality Act of 1794 prohibits US citizens from participating in foreign military activities without the approval of the US government.
 - The US government can prosecute individuals who violate this law.

-### Switzerland
-- Switzerland has a unique situation regarding mercenary activities.
-- The Swiss Constitution prohibits Swiss citizens from serving in foreign armed forces, except for the Vatican Swiss Guard.
-- Between 1994 and 2000, 17 individuals were sentenced for serving in foreign armed forces, such as the Foreign Legion.

 ### Ukraine
 - In Ukraine, mercenary activities are covered under Article 63 of the Ukrainian Criminal Code.